morauszkia/coding-notes/python/basics.md

 ```

 ::: info Comparison & Logical operators
 Python also has comparison and logical operators.
-You can read about them more in the section on [Control Flow](./control-flow#operators)
+You can read about them more in the section on [Conditional Statements](./conditionals#operators)
 :::

 ### Augmented Assignment